We support the healthy development of children and youth, while stabilizing their families to build stronger communities.

 A Message From Our President And CEO

-As an organization, Northern evolves.
-We learn from our past and embrace the wisdom it offers while also staying open to new perspectives and growth opportunities.
-Northern stands at the intersection of experience and innovation—a veteran institution with the spirit of a startup committed to steering our communities, our children, and our families toward healing and resilience.
+Northern offers trauma-informed services and programs across our tranquil Philadelphia campus, schools, community settings, and family homes.
+We continually evolve, learning from our past while embracing new perspectives and growth opportunities.
+Northern stands at the intersection of experience and innovation, committed to guiding our communities, children, and families toward healing and resilience.

 I am honored to lead Northern on this journey.